 No woman in America should die from undiagnosed cervical or breast cancer-yet every year, thousands of American women discover these cancers too late.
-When women don't receive preventive care, what's at stake is almost beyond measure: the many years of quality life that these women deserve; the vital roles they play in their families, communities and workplaces; their many contributions to communities and economies; the far higher costs of treating a cancer diagnosed late.
+When women don't receive preventive care, what's at stake is almost beyond measure: the many years of quality life that these women deserve; the vital roles they play in their families, communities and workplaces; their contributions to economies; the far higher costs of treating a cancer diagnosed late.

-See, Test & Treat is a CAP Foundation initiative that delivers free, pathologist-led cervical and breast cancer screening to uninsured and underinsured women in US communities.
+See, Test & Treat is a CAP Foundation initiative that delivers free, pathologist-led cervical and breast cancer screening to medically underserved women in US communities.
 The goal of See, Test & Treat is to engage underserved patients in cancer screening services by offering same-day screening, results, education, and access to follow-up care in a culturally appropriate setting, while also giving them the information on the importance of prevention and connection to screening resources.